OpenNuvoton/M253BSP/README.md

 # M253 Series CMSIS BSP

 To experience the powerful features of M253 series in few minutes, please select the sample code to download and execute on the NuMaker-M253 board.
-Open the project files to build them with Keil® MDK, IAR, NuEclipse or VSCode, and then download and trace them on the NuMaker board to see how it works.
+Open the project files to build them with Keil® MDK, IAR, NuEclipse or VS Code, and then download and trace them on the NuMaker board to see how it works.

 ## .\Document\